 The TECC Project is steered by a committee made up of three theologians, one historian, and one social-scientist who are all leading experts in their particular fields of research.
 This collaborative team is made up of evangelical Christian academics who are each equally self-aware of a mutual commitment to the same faith, which purports to yield a coherent interpretation of all of reality as broadly interpreted from an equally shared transcendent base—the universal lordship of Jesus Christ.

 Fred Sanders is Associate Professor of Theology in Biola University's great books program, the Torrey Honors Institute in La Mirada, and is a Faculty member for the Los Angeles Bible Training School.
 An evangelical Protestant theologian with a passion for the great tradition of Christian thought, he holds a degree in art from Murray State University, an MDiv from Asbury Theological Seminary (Kentucky), and upon moving back to California earned a PhD from the Graduate Theological Union (Berkeley).
 Since 1999 he has taught at Biola University.
-Dr. Sanders has published four volumes of theological comic books, Dr. Doctrine's Christian Comix (InterVarsity Press, 1999), one academic monograph The Image of the Immanent Trinity: Rahner's Rule and the Theological Interpretation of Scripture (Peter Lang, 2005), a more popular volume engaging trinitarian theology The Deep Things of God: How the Trinity Changes Everything (Crossway, 2010), and is conducting further research on the doctrine of the Trinity and evangelical theology.
+Dr. Sanders has published four volumes of theological comic books, Dr. Doctrine's Christian Comix (InterVarsity Press, 1999), one academic monograph The Image of the Immanent Trinity: Rahner's Rule and the Theological Interpretation of Scripture (Peter Lang, 2005), a more popular volume engaging trinitarian theology The Deep Things of God: How the Trinity Changes Everything (Crossway, 2010), and Wesley on the Christian Life: The Heart Renewed in Love (Crossway, 2013).
+He is conducting further research on the doctrine of the Trinity and evangelical theology.
 He co-edited Jesus in Trinitarian Perspective: An Introductory Christology (Broadman & Holman, 2007).
 His articles have appeared in Dialog: A Journal of Theology, Cultural Encounters: A Journal for the Theology of Culture, Southwestern Journal of Theology, the Oxford Handbook of Systematic Theology.
 Along with having reviewed books in Theology Today, Scottish Journal of Theology, the International Journal of Systematic Theology and First Things, he is also a popular blogger at Scriptorium Daily and also at the First Things blog Evangel.